EasyEyes/threshold/README.md

     Alternatively, you can manage your own server, running a program such as [JATOS](jatos.org), to host your experiment online.

-4. Edit `crowding.js` to extend functionality
-Interested developers can expand upon the currently supported parameters by directly editing the `crowding.js` or `preprocessor.py` files.
+4. Developers: Edit `crowding.js` to extend functionality Interested developers can expand upon the currently supported parameters by directly editing the `crowding.js` or `preprocessor.py` files.
 If you have a contribution that you think would be valuable for other EasyEyes Crowding users, consider